hendrix/hendrix/docs/crosstown_traffic.md

-### Temporary Documentation for crosstown_traffic

-@crosstown_traffic is a decorator that will defer logic inside a view until a specific phase in the response process and run it on a different thread or threads.
+  @crosstown_traffic is a decorator that will defer logic inside a view until a specific phase in the response process and optionally run it on a different thread or threads.

 For example, let's say we are building a REST endpoint that causes 100 phone calls to be placed via the twilio API.